 DechertComprehend is programmable, scalable and multi-jurisdictional.
 Based on silent coding, it allows a company to compare and contrast levels of risk among regions, offices and types of employee, allowing resources to be targeted more effectively to the areas of greatest need.

 The appraisal tool also checks the effectiveness of existing training and helps companies demonstrate that they are meeting compliance obligations towards continued monitoring and review.
+To learn more about the tool or to schedule a demonstration, please visit our DechertComprehend site.

 Internal and External Corporate Investigations and Regulatory Proceedings